 Learn more about the Robert Hope Memorial Prize

-To be eligible for the Chancellor Robert Hope Memorial Prize, students are required to:
+To be eligible for the Robert Hope Memorial Prize, a student must:

-- Have completed at least 96 credit points at UOW
+- received at least 96 credit points from study at the University;

-- Demonstrate an exceptional contribution to the University or the broader community
+- an exceptional contribution to the University community and/or the broader community;

 How to nominate